SamitHuang/MLProject_CNN_CAE/README.md

 1) To start training and tuning with cross-validation, please run (e.g.):
     $ python main.py --task=train_cnn --datapath=../datasets --lr=0.01 --batch_size=64 --momentum=0.9
     lr is short for learning rate.
-    It will report the performance (in terms of ccuaracy and loss) on the training set in the end of training.
+    The performance (in terms of ccuaracy and loss) of the model on the training set and validation set  will be reported.

 2) To start training without cross-validation to save time, please specify --cross_validate=0, e.g:
     $ python main.py --task=train_cnn --datapath=../datasets --cross_validate=0 --lr=0.01 --batch_size=64 --momentum=0.9